Mike Slinn

 Ruby-build

-Ruby-build is a command-line utility that makes it easy to install virtually any version of Ruby, from source.
-It is available as a plugin for rbenv that provides the rbenv install command, and also is provided as a standalone program.
+Ruby-build is a command-line utility that makes it easy to install virtually any version of Ruby from source.
+Ruby-build is available as a plugin for rbenv that provides the rbenv install subcommand.
+Ruby-build also installs a standalone command of the same name.
 I find that installing ruby-build as an rbenv plugin is the most flexible and portable option.
-The following commands can be executed from any directory.

 Shell